gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 ![frontpage](frontpage.png)

-But, our one blog post looks a bit lonely.
+But our one blog post looks a bit lonely.
 So let's add another one at `src/pages/pandas-and-bananas.md`

 ```markdown
 ---